 “Let me tell you something,” director Patricia Riggen says in a West Hollywood bakery, a few days after her trip to the 2020 Sundance Film Festival in Park City, UT.
 “No one else is realizing we exist.
 We are realizing we exist.
 We are the ones who are waking up as Latinos, as a community saying, What is wrong?
 Why is the situation like this?”

 The director — who was born in Guadalajara, Mexico — is reflecting on her time at a “super inspiring” Sundance where Latinx voices felt more powerful than ever.
-The 2020 festival officially launched the Latinx House, a space with the express purpose of giving artists, thought leaders, and activists the chance to interact and move their community forward.
+The Latinx House officially launched during the 2020 festival, opening up a space with the express purpose of giving artists, thought leaders, and activists the chance to interact and move their community forward.
 Netflix sponsored multiple events with the House, which brought in Latinx luminaries like actor/producer/director Eva Longoria, actor/producer/director America Ferrera, jack-of-all-trades Lin-Manuel Miranda, and Riggen herself.

 As Longoria pointed out during Sundance, Riggen holds a special place in Hollywood’s Latinx community.
 As the director of 2016’s Jennifer Garner-led religious drama Miracles from Heaven, Riggen is the only Latinx woman director of the last 12 years to have a movie appear in the top 100 annual box office films.
 That means out of 1,200 top-grossing films, just one was directed by a Latina.